The new KTMB ETS Butterworth to Padang Besar high-speed trains have started to operate from 10th July 2015.

 These new ETS Trains have cut the travel time form Penang to the border station with Thailand, to just one hour 40 - 45 minutes.

-Please Note : from the 1st February 2017 there will no longer be any ETS services between Butterworth and Padang Besar.
+Please Note : from the 1st February 2017 all ETS services between Butterworth and Padang Besar were cancelled.

-At present, there are only two departures a day on this ETS Service.
+At present, there are only one departures a day on this ETS Service.

 Notes for the above timetable :